Compliments to the chef! Our list of omakase restaurants in Singapore isn't only limited to sushi and sashimi. You'll be on the edge of your seat...

 When it comes to decadent Japanese food in Singapore, there aren’t many quite as elegant as this Michelin-starred spot.
 The revered establishment serves fuss-free yet formidable menus that boast fresh sushi and sashimi in nine-, 12-, or 15-piece sets.
 But we say go straight for the exquisite omakase sets that whip out all sorts of gastronomical curveballs!
 Oh, and look out for the sushi counter carved from the trunk of a 220-year-old hinoki tree.

 Shinji by Kanesaka, multiple locations including The St. Regis Singapore and Carlton Hotel Singapore

 The waiting list for Teppei can be a tad insane (sometimes it goes up to six months).
-But that’s because its omakase is famously affordable and delicious.
-Word to the wise: reservations open at the start of each month and it’s a 22-seater restaurant, so fastest fingers first.
+But that’s because this omakase restaurant in Singapore is famously affordable and delicious.
+Word to the wise: reservations open at the start of each month and it’s a 22-seater restaurant, so it’s fastest fingers first.
 You know what to do!

 Teppei, #01-18, Orchid Hotel, 1 Tras Link, Singapore 078867

 Are you ready for an indulgent dining experience at the best omakase restaurants in Singapore?